-For vehicles of such shape that the top end of the straight edge makes first contact with the vehicle then the geometric trace of 1000 mm wrap around distance, as defined in paragraph 3.31, will be used as bonnet leading edge reference line at that lateral position.
+For vehicles of such shape that the top end of the straight edge makes first contact with the vehicle then the geometric trace of 1000 mm wrap around distance, as defined in paragraph $3.31{2.5}$ will be used as bonnet leading edge reference line at that lateral position.

-The top edge of the bumper shall also be regarded as the bonnet leading edge for this Regulation, if it is contacted by the straight edge during this procedure.
+The top edge of the bumper shall also be regarded as the bonnet leading edge-for this Regulation, if it is contacted by the straight edge during this procedure.

-3.7 "Bonnet rear reference line (BRL)" means the geometric trace of the most rearward points of contact between a 165 mm diameter sphere and the rear of the bonnet when the sphere is traversed across the bonnet while maintaining contact with the windscreen (see Figure 2.)
+3.76.
+"Bonnet rear reference line (BRL)" means the geometric trace of the most rearward points of contact between a 165-mm diameter sphere and the rear of the bonnetfront structure of the vehicle, when the sphere is traversed across the bonnet_front structure of the vehicle while maintaining contact with the lower windscreen (see Figure 2.).

-Where the bonnet rear reference line and the side reference line do not intersect, the bonnet rear reference line should be extended and/or modified using a semi-circular template, of radius 100 mm.
+Where the bonnet rear reference line and the side reference line do not intersect, the bonnet rear reference line should be extended and/or modified using a semicircular template, of radius 100-mm.
 The template should be made of a thin flexible sheet material that easily bends to a single curvature in any direction.
 The template should, preferably, resist double or complex curvature where this could result in wrinkling.
-The recommended material is a foam backed thin plastic sheet to allow the template to 'grip' the surface of the vehicle.
-The template should be marked up with four points 'A' through 'D', as shown in Figure 3, while the template is on a flat surface.
+The recommended material is a foam backed thin plastic sheet to allow the template to "grip" the surface of the vehicle.
+The template should be marked up with four points "A" through "D", as shown in Figure 3, while the template is on a flat surface.

-The template should be placed on the vehicle with Corners 'A' and 'B' coincident with the side reference line.
+The template should be placed on the vehicle with Corners "A" and "B" coincident with the side reference line.
 Ensuring these two corners remain coincident with the side reference line, the template should be slid progressively rearwards until the arc of the template makes first contact with the bonnet rear reference line.
 Throughout the process, the template should be curved to follow, as closely as possible, the outer contour of the vehicle's bonnet op, without wrinkling or folding of the template.
-If the contact between the template and bonnet rear reference line is tangential and the point of tangency lies outside the arc scribed by points 'C' and 'D', then the bonnet rear reference line is extended and/or modified to follow the circumferential arc of the template to meet the bonnet side reference line, as shown in Figure 4.
+If the contact between the template and bonnet rear reference line is tangential and the point of tangency lies outside the arc scribed by points "C" and "D", then the bonnet rear reference line is extended and/or modified to follow the circumferential arc of the template to meet the bonnet side reference line, as shown in Figure 4.